OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-25.md

 ## Matthew 25:41

-Then he will say to those on his left, ‘Leave me, you who are accursed, and enter the everlasting fire prepared for the devil and his angels.
+Then he will say to those on his left, ‘Depart from me, you who are accursed, and enter the everlasting fire prepared for the devil and his angels.

 ## Matthew 25:42